 You can request a copy of your script/exam paper.
-Prices range from £10 - £20 per paper.
 Please speak to the Exams Officer to find out all of the options.
-This can take up to 2 months so is not an option for checking if you need a paper reviewed.
+This may be an option for checking if you need a paper reviewed.

 These deadlines represent THE VERY LATEST date for completing EARS.
 Remember you need to check what to do with subject staff, see the Exams Officer to check for availability of the service you require and the correct fee.
 Information with forms/fees/deadlines are published on the school website.
 YOU SHOULD ORGANISE ANY ENQUIRY EARLY TO AVOID MISSING THESE DEADLINES WHICH ARE FIXED BY THE EXAM BOARDS.